 The valuation of property by BC Assessment is subject to checks and balances in the form of legislated review and appeal procedures through the Property Assessment Review Panel and the Property Assessment Appeal Board.

 BC Assessment produces independent, uniform and efficient property assessments on an annual basis for all property owners in the province.

-BC Assessment operates as an independent, provincial Crown corporation, governed by a Board of Directors and is accountable to the Government of B.C.
+BC Assessment operates as an independent, provincial Crown corporation, governed by a Board of Directors and is accountable to the

 The President and CEO of BC Assessment is supported by an Executive Committee.
 The Board is appointed by the Lieutenant-Governor in Council.